shroomier/wypi/README.md

-# wypi
+# WYPI
-Lists the amount of 727's in a certain amount of pi.
+#### This simple program lists how much "727" occurs in a user-input amount of pi.